math-comp/Abel/README.md

      shell startup sequence, you should make sure this is executed at some point.

+Once you logged out and in again you may start from 2. next time:

 2. In order to open a shell with the right work environment, simply type in a **new terminal**:
    > nix-shell